01-edu/public/subjects/cat.en.md

 - In case of error the program should print the error.

-- The program must be submitted inside a folder with the name `cat`.
+- The program must be submitted inside a folder named `cat`.

 ```console
 student@ubuntu:~/student/cat$ go build